ig3/srf/README.md

 even longer.

 The data is in ~/.local/share/srf by default, including database (srf.db) and media files.
-The database in ~/.local/share/srf/srf.db.
-Media files must bein in ~/.local/share/srf/media.
+The database is ~/.local/share/srf/srf.db.
+Media files are in ~/.local/share/srf/media.

 ## Command Synopsis